-In some tasks, a participant must make a keypress response, but the on-screen stimuli need to remain visible for a fixed duration on every trial.
-In other words, the keypress should be recorded but should not terminate the stimulus presentation.
+In some tasks, you need the on-screen stimuli to remain visible for a fixed duration, even if the participant makes a response.
+In this scenario, the keypress should be recorded but must not terminate the stimulus presentation.

-A simple solution is to use a Keyboard Trigger to capture the response, followed by a Timer Trigger that is linked back to the stimulus onset to control the trial's duration.
+To achieve this, use a Keyboard Trigger to capture the response, but use a separate Timer Trigger to control when the trial ends.

 Advanced Example